 Customers drive businesses.
 So, keeping them happy pays off—big time.
-Connecting with customers builds trust, increases credibility improves brand awareness, and boosts customer loyalty.
-If you’re looking to join a customer service team or currently a customer service professional, keeping customers happy is job one.
+Connecting with clients builds trust, increases credibility improves brand awareness, and boosts customer loyalty.
+If you’re looking to join a customer service team or are currently a customer service professional, keeping customers happy should be your priority.

 But keeping customers happy is easier said than done.
 The key to doing that is delivering excellent customer service.
 Good things happen when you do that, like increasing sales.
 A 2013 study by Dimensional Research, for example, found that 62% of B2B and 42% of B2C customers made more purchases when they got better customer service.

-The first step in improving your team’s customer skills is simple: You need to find the right people with the right skills.
+The first step in improving the skills of your customer service representatives is simple: you need to find the right people with the right skills.
 These include the following:

-Adding people with these skills is a good start if you’re looking to improve the customer journey and feedback.
+Working with people with these skills is a good start if you’re looking to improve the customer journey and feedback.
 Improved communication skills boost your team’s ability to connect with customers, generate loyal customers, and build trust.
-More importantly, it serves as the bedrock for delivering exceptional customer satisfaction.
+More importantly, communication serves as the bedrock for delivering exceptional customer satisfaction.

-Research shows that 77% of customers recommend businesses that provide unforgettable experiences.
-Delivering these kinds of customer experiences needs to be a focus for you and your team.
-That effort guarantees that customers are happy with both the products and services you offer and the customer service you deliver.
+Research shows that 77% of customers recommend businesses that provide unforgettable customer service interactions.
+This type of approach to customer service needs to be a priority for you and your team.
+That effort guarantees happy customers in terms of both the products and services you offer and the customer service you deliver.

-Improving your team’s interaction skills boost relevant communication between agents and customers.
-Plus, it positions you as a caring company.
+Improving your team’s customer support skills boosts relevant communication between agents and customers and positions you as a caring company.

 Savvy companies develop proactive customer service strategies.
 This way, their customer service staff is always ready to have useful customer conversations and deliver prompt, professional responses.
 This effort includes doing things like:

 Social media is a great communication tool.
 But not all agents know how to use it well or to employ it to the company’s advantage.
-Educate agents on how to use social media, like Facebook, Twitter, and YouTube, to resolve customer issues and grow your customer base.
+Educate agents on how to use social media channels, like Facebook, Twitter, and YouTube, to resolve customer issues and grow your customer base.

 Formal training in using social media tools helps.
 Also, subscribe to Social Media Today, an email that provides the latest on SM marketing.
-Also, make sure your agents have access to fast and reliable Internet service.
-Nothing upsets today’s customers more than slow downloads or webpages.
+Make sure your customer service team members have access to fast and reliable Internet service.
+Nothing upsets today’s customers more than slow downloads or web pages.

-Providing the right environment and the necessary support is great.
+Providing the right environment and necessary support is great.
 But it’s not enough.
-To deliver exceptional customer experiences, you also must encourage innovation among team members.
-Give them the freedom to explore new and creative ways to provide customer service and implement them.
+To deliver exceptional service, you also must encourage innovation among team members.
+Give them the freedom to explore new and creative ways to provide customer service solutions and implement them.

 Also, talk with team members regularly.
-Make sure they’re happy, motivated, and ready to provide unforgettable customer service experiences.
+Make sure they’re happy, motivated, and ready to provide positive experiences to your customer base.
 Use the time spent with team members to identify gaps in their service skills.
-Then you provide the right training and tools to fill these gaps effectively.
+You can then provide the right training and tools to fill these gaps effectively.

 Customer feedback is critical.
-It’s among the best ways to tell if your team is delivering the kind of experiences that bowl customers over.
-Create a short, quick survey you can send after a customer service call to determine how your team members did.
+It’s among the best ways to tell if your team delivers the kind of experiences that bowl customers over.
+Create short, quick customer satisfaction surveys you can send after a customer service call to determine how your team members did.
 Use this feedback to expose the team’s strengths and weaknesses.
-Then, take steps to address any gaps in the delivery process that spoil the customer service experience.
+Then, take the steps to address any gaps in the delivery process that spoil the customer service experience.

 Nothing turns customers off more than when employees struggle to communicate between themselves.
 Customers also hate when they have to provide basic information again and again.
 Installing and using customer management relationship platforms strengthen communication between teammates and customers.
-It also provides insights about customers, spur customer engagement, and provide personalized service to customers.
+It also provides insights about customers, spurs customer engagement, and provides personalized service to customers.

-Recognize those agents that deliver unforgettable service experiences and achieve high levels of customer satisfaction.
+Recognize agents that deliver unforgettable service experiences and achieve high levels of customer satisfaction.
 Everyone likes recognition for good work.
-If you want to impact team performance, reward these agents that do good work with incentives or gifts.
-Those will spur other agents to deliver the same kind of topnotch service.
+If you want to impact team performance, reward agents that provide excellent service with incentives or gifts.
+This will determine other agents to deliver the same kind of top-notch service.

-Delivering this type of experiences is a great way to differentiate yourself from your competitors.
+Excellent customer service is a great way to stand out among your competitors.
 If you’re a small business, and you want to survive and thrive in the future, differentiation through customer service is a must.
-In other words, keeping customers happy maybe a tough business challenge, but it’s also job one.
+In other words, keeping customers happy may be a tough business challenge, but it’s also your number one priority.